 ▶ Pinewood also housed the eerie ‘Dead City’ island retreat of Silva (Javier Bardem) to which Bond is taken.

 Surprisingly, the long-shots are real.
 The strange Hashima Island, a tiny deserted outcrop off the south west coast of Japan, about 10 miles from Nagasaki.
 Less than a square kilometre in area, Hashima was once part of Japan’s deep-sea coal mining activity, packed with several thousand workers.
 Owned and operated by Mitsubishi Motors since 1887, it fell victim to the global decline in mining and closed for good in 1974, when the inhabitants quickly left.

-It’s back to Pinewood and the famously huge 007 Stage for the underground chamber into which the tube train crashes.
+From the real underground, it’s off to Pinewood Studio and the famously huge 007 Stage for the underground chamber into which the tube train crashes.
 Two full size train carriages, each weighing seven tons, were built for the sequence which was so risky it had to be filmed with remotely operated cameras, ten of which covered the stunt from various angles.

-Unscathed, Bond finally emerges from Westminster Station and sprints along Whitehall in a desperate attempt to get to M and the parliamentary hearing before the vengeful Silva.
+Unscathed, Bond finally emerges from the real exit of Westminster Station on Whitehall and sprints north along the tourist-thronged thoroughfare which is home to most of the UK’s government ministries in a desperate attempt to get to M and the parliamentary hearing before the vengeful Silva. ⏏

-The hearing is being held at 10 Trinity Square again – it’s from the rear of the building, between Pepys Street and Muscovy Street that Silva makes his getaway and Bond bundles M out to his car.
+It’s from the rear of Trinity House, between Pepys Street and Muscovy Street that Silva makes his getaway and Bond bundles M out to his car.

 Having rescued M from Silva’s attack, Bond spirits her off to the garage where the Aston Martin DB5 has been hidden away.